kcotrinam/weather-app/README.md

 2. Press the "Code" button and copy the link.
 3. Clone it using git command `git clone <link>`.

+## :construction_worker: How to use to

+1. Move to the folder: `cd weather-app`.
+2. run `npm install`.
+3. on your command line run: `npm run dev` (development) or `npm run build` (Production).
+4. start server:
+  4.1 [live server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) can be used to visualize the webapp in live version or
+  4.2 execute on the command line `servor dist index.html 8080 --reload` and enter to your browser to `localhost:8080`.

 ## :bust_in_silhouette: Author

 👤 **Kenvin Cotrina**